AbdulRasheed6/Sapa_Dataset/README.md

-An issue might occur when trying to view the jupyter notebook , check this link to view thr notebook(https://nbviewer.org/github/AbdulRasheed6/Sapa_Dataset/blob/main/main.ipynb)
+An issue might occur when trying to view the jupyter notebook , check this link to view the notebook(https://nbviewer.org/github/AbdulRasheed6/Sapa_Dataset/blob/main/main.ipynb)

 # Sapa_Dataset
 An in depth analysis of the dataset Sapa , for the purpose of deriving meaningful insights and creating a model for predicting future responses of customers